Diabetes - low blood sugar - self-care

 Check your blood sugar whenever you have symptoms of low blood sugar.
 If your blood sugar is below 70 mg/dL, treat yourself right away.

-- If you do not feel better in 15 minutes and your blood sugar is still lower than 70 mg/dL (3.9 mmol/L), eat something with 15 g of carbohydrate again.
+4. If you do not feel better in 15 minutes and your blood sugar is still lower than 70 mg/dL (3.9 mmol/L), eat another snack with 15 g of carbohydrates.

 You may need to eat a snack with carbohydrates and protein if your blood sugar is in a safer range -- over 70 mg/dL (3.9 mmol/L) -- and your next meal is more than an hour away.